4 Exploratory Data Analysis

 Credit Limit and Churn

-The total credit line assigned to a customer (credit_limit) reflects both financial capacity and the bank’s assessment of creditworthiness.
-Customers with higher credit limits are often more established or have demonstrated reliable repayment behavior, which may be associated with a lower likelihood of churn.
+The total credit line assigned to a customer (credit_limit) reflects an account-level financial characteristic.
+Credit limits may be related to income, credit history, product tier, bank policy, or other factors that are not fully observed in the dataset.
 Because credit limits vary substantially across customers, we use violin plots and histograms to examine both distributional shape and differences between churn groups.

 ggplot(data = churn, aes(x = churn, y = credit_limit, fill = churn)) +